nqtikx/Notion/onboardingAPI.md

 #### Params:
 - **clientId** - string(255)
+- **externalUserId** - string, optional (`request param`)
 #### Response:
 - **String** - ClientStatus

+Practical notes:
+- Endpoint is merchant-scoped (`x-api-key` required).
+- For integrations using external IDs, pass `externalUserId` to align access checks.

 ### Crypto test requests

-All users registered with Belarusian documents are required to pass the crypto test.
+All users registered as Belarus residents are required to pass the crypto test.
 This is a regulator requirement and cannot be bypassed.
 When using SDK, the test is built-in.

 The test consists of 5 simple questions.
 Use GET crypto-test to retrieve them, then send the user’s answers in POST crypto-test.